Victor Jeman Academy

 Negative indices

-Python has a very handy trick: you can use negative indices to access elements from the end of the list.
-Index -1 refers to the last element, -2 to the second-to-last, and so on.
+Python lets you count from the end too.
+A negative index reaches in from the back: -1 is the last element, -2 the second-to-last, and so on.

 Result: